banner image

 Distribution

-B2B vs B2C Supply Chains
+B2B vs B2C Supply Chain: 6 Key Differences

 While the core elements of the supply chain remain the same there are some key differences between B2B and B2C supply chains including factors like the negotiations, the length of the supply chain, the volume of sales, and the number of customers involved.